-- Local Transportation Authority (LTA) Fund This fund is the general operating fund for the OCLTA and accounts for revenues received and expenditures made for the implementation of the Orange County Traffic Improvement and Growth Management Plan.
+- Local Transportation Authority (LTA) Fund This special revenue fund accounts for revenues received and expenditures made for the implementation of the Orange County Traffic Improvement and Growth Management Plan.
 Financing is provided by a one-half percent sales and use tax assessed for 20 years pursuant to Measure M, which became effective April 1, 1991, and was renewed for an additional 30 years from April 1, 2011 to March 31, 2041.
 The Measure M ordinance requires that sales tax revenues only be expended on projects included in the ordinance.
 A decision to use the revenues for any other purpose must be put to the voters in another election. - LTA Debt Service Fund This fund accounts for the resources accumulated and payments made for principal and interest on long-term debt of the OCLTA.